Cheese Pairing Wheel

 Stilton, Roquefort, Gorgonzola

-Our Fig & Spelt Sourdough Crackers are made with whole fig pieces as well as a natural fig paste and honey.
+Our Fig & Spelt Sourdough Crackers are made with whole fig pieces and honey.
 These sweet notes work well with the saltiness of a blue cheese.

 Accompaniments like ripe pears and a drizzle of honey will take this pairing to the next level.